dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 Dad told me all that stuff just in time, because a few weeks later he died when he fell off our sailboat in bad weather.
 Now I was carrying on The Secret for him.

 Right before he fell, he shouted at the sky.
 I didn’t catch it all, but it went “Though I walk below the firmament in the valley of the shadow of death, I shall not,” something.
-He made it like a challenge.
+He said it like a challenge.
 A challenge against God or whatever powers exist.
 And just then the Powers responded with lightning and fury.
 I kind of thought his mysterious words were a clue.
 A part of The Secret.

 But they were just crazy words.
 Maybe the whole Secret was just crazy.